 Through Collective Worship at Freeman’s, we aim to strengthen a sense of belonging and a sharing of values, including Christian, School and British Values.
 In addition, we aim to stimulate the spiritual, moral, social and cultural development of our pupils.
 Through Worship, individuals will develop an understanding of God as revealed in Jesus Christ, hear and respond to the teachings of the Bible, experience prayer and prepare for their daily experiences and responsibilities with the belief that God is involved in every area of life.

 Our Acts of Worship contain elements of the following:

 - Consideration of, and response to, the life and teaching of Jesus Christ.

 - Exploration of the symbolism within the Christian faith and the Anglican tradition.

-- Respect for people of all faiths, races and cultures.
+- Respect and tolerance for people of all faiths, races and cultures.

 - Promotion of fundamental British Values.

 - Invitations to participate and observe.

 - Recognition of, and response to, the spiritual dimension of human experience.